Kingili22/Crisis-Hotlines/index.md

 - AG Bot
 ---
 ## Languages I Know
--I know a bit of Python and Javascript
+- I know a bit of Python and Javascript
--I make Discord bots using Discord.js and NodeJS
+- I make Discord bots using Discord.js and NodeJS